zizz-club/website/README.md

-# zizz.club PHP Project
+# zizz.club website

 ## Overview

-The zizz.club PHP project is a web application built using PHP, HTML, CSS, and JavaScript.
+The zizz.club website is a web application built using PHP, HTML, CSS, and JavaScript.
 It is designed to provide a modular and scalable structure for building dynamic websites.

 ### Key Directories